coleifer/peewee/docs/peewee/quickstart.rst

     # Bob 1960-01-15
     # Grandma L. 1935-03-01

 Now let's do the opposite.
-People whose birthday is between 1940 and 1960:
+People whose birthday is between 1940 and 1960 (inclusive of both years):

 .. code-block:: python